 Q: Can I request to live with my friend?

-A: There is an extra notes section on the application where you can make requests like these but we can’t guaranteed that we’ll be able to meet all requests.
+A: There is an extra notes section on the application where you can make requests like these but we can’t guarantee that we’ll be able to meet all requests.
 Remember, both you and your friend will need to make the request for it to be considered.

 Q: Do you have accommodation suitable for families / couples?